mandeep-s1ngh/nextjs-tutorial-blog-application/README.md

 ## <ins>Summary</ins>

-This is a application built using Next.js and Javascript as part of the official Next.js tutorial.
+This is a application built using Next.js and TypeScript as part of the official Next.js [tutorial](https://nextjs.org/learn-pages-router/basics/create-nextjs-app).

 The purpose of this project was to dive into Next.js for the first time and gain an understanding of the fundamentals including how to host it on Vercel.

+It was initially built with JavaScript before I converted it to TypeScript as part of the next steps section.

 ---